 - Inducting new teachers to the College with this culture

-The Director of Teaching and Learning and the Director of Curriculum and Policy work closely in a variety of areas including parent information, developing teaching, learning and assessment strategies and preparing for Board of Studies inspections, as well as assisting teachers, Heads of Department and other members of the College Executive to achieve excellence in the performance of their various teaching and learning roles.
+The College Executive work closely in a variety of areas including parent information, developing teaching, learning and assessment strategies and preparing for NSW Education Standards Authority (NESA) inspections, as well as assisting teachers, Heads of Department, Leaders of Learning and other members of the College Executive to achieve excellence in the performance of their various teaching and learning roles.

 Gifted and Talented